Euphorbia thymifolia

 Euphorbia thymifolia, the red caustic-creeper, is a prostrate annual herb of the family Euphorbiaceae.
 Native to tropical and subtropical America, it grows in seasonally dry tropical biomes and produces milky sap.
-The plant has velvet-hairy red stems up to 25 cm long, with small ovate leaves and minute cyathia flowers in the leaf axils.
+The plant has velvet-hairy red stems up to long, with small ovate leaves and minute cyathia flowers in the leaf axils.
 Widely used as a traditional medicine in Africa and Asia, it is also harvested as food and traded in local markets.